gaderiv/SRH-Software-Development-Personal-Finance-Manager/README.md

 ## Project Overview

 **Personal Finance Manager** is a project developed for the Software Development course at SRH Berlin University of Applied Sciences.
-It's designed to be a simple yet powerful command-line personal finance manager implemented in C++ using classes.

-The goal of this project is to provide users with a tool for managing their finances, tracking expenses, and generating basic financial reports.

 ## FINAL PROJECT SUBMISSION

 ## 1. Git